 Posting to the forum is a great way to get help as your post will be read not only by our engineers but also by many other users who have experience with our products, general electronics, and programming.
 Our forum is also the best place to get general project design advice, as our technical support cannot help you design or implement your project.
 If you choose to use our forum, you should post your question publicly to the appropriate subforum in a new thread with a subject that lets readers know what the thread is about.
 You can start a new topic by clicking the “New Topic” button found near the top of any subforum.
 Unless you are in the exact same situation as someone else, it is usually best to start a new topic for your problem to avoid confusion (having trouble with the same product does not in itself count as “the exact same situation”).
 Please do not send the Pololu staff private messages with questions that are not private forum issues.

 We usually respond to emails, feedback submissions, and forum posts within one business day.
-If you have not heard back from us in a couple of days, please consider calling to follow up or send another email.
+If you have not heard back from us in a couple of days, please try sending a follow-up email.
 You might also check your spam folder to see if our response was blocked.
 It will not help you to get a faster response if you send your email to multiple Pololu email addresses or only give us a few hours to respond before emailing again.
-However, if your problem is urgent (e.g. your robot died and the competition is in two days), please tell us so we can give it appropriately higher priority—or call us!

 What to write